Carmentis/carmentis-node-docker/README.md

 ## Managing the Application

-### Unix Users

-1. **Starting the Application:** Run `./scripts/carmentis.sh start` to start the application.
-This command launches the Operator service in detached mode.
+1. **Starting the Application (on Themis network):** Run `./scripts/carmentis.sh start:themis` to start the application.
+This command launches the Node services in detached mode.

 2. **Stopping the Application:** Execute `./scripts/carmentis.sh stop` to stop and remove container instances.